SankThomas/microsoft-react-clone/README.md

 - The website will be created using create-react-app.
 In case you're wondering, the app is still in the preparation phase and create-react-app hasn't been run yet.
 Check back for updates!

+- UPDATE: If you need the setup files, you can download or clone my other repository here [https://github.com/SankThomas/microsoft-clone]

 #### Requirements

 1. Nodejs installed on your system.
 Visit [https://nodejs.org] to download and install nodejs on your system.